- Speaker #0

 - Speaker #3

-For what you were created to be.
+For what you were created to be in the next season.
 A seed doesn't fully understand what it will become.
 It only knows to keep growing.
 A mighty oak doesn't realize its branches will one day give shade.
-A wildflower doesn't know it will bring beauty to a weary traveler.
-But the creator knows.
+A wildflower doesn't know it will bring beauty to a weary traveller, but the Creator knows.

 - Speaker #1